xiaoyang-sde/knowledge-base/docs/c-plus-plus-primer/02-string-vector.md

 ## Iterator

 Iterator provides indirect access to elements in the containers.
 The `begin` method returns an iterator that points to the first element, while the `end` method returns an iterator that points to an element past the last element.
-The iterator could be dereferenced to access the elememt it points to.
+The iterator could be dereferenced to access the element it points to.
 The `cbegin` and `cend` methods return constant iterators.
 Iterator allows arithmetic operations to move the iterator to different positions of the container.

 ```cpp
 vector<char> char_list(10);